-The following procedure is designed to provide a finished, handleless solid panel for a 24" (600 mm) door that seamlessly integrates with its surrounding cabinetry.
+The following procedure is designed to provide a finished, handleless solid panel for an 18" (450 mm) door that seamlessly integrates with its surrounding cabinetry.
+Prepare two 18" (450 mm) overlays for 36" (900 mm) units.

-NOTE: Many cabinet manufacturers provide a ready solution for a handleless, integrated design that can be easily applied to your U-Line 3000 Series model.
+NOTE: Many cabinet manufacturers provide a ready solution for a handle-less, integrated design that can be easily applied to your U-Line 3000 Series model.
 Consult your cabinet manufacturer for applicable design and installation details.
 The cabinet manufacturer's solution to this design and integration detail will often result in an integrated panel solution wherein the size of the panel may result in a height dimension taller than what we specify.
 This can be achieved provided the additional height is positioned above the appliance door.